-New audience, that is usually not so keen in new information technologies.
+A new audience, that is usually not so keen on new information technologies.

 More details here…

 - Increase your online presence and visibility